kpegion/SubX/README.md

 # Python

 `Python/download_data/generate_full_py_ens_files.ksh` creates python files to download each ensemble member for a chosen model etc. These can then be run in parallel.

+`Python/download_data/generate_ts_py_ens_files.ksh` creates python files to download each ensemble member for a chosen model etc. at one location.
+These can then be run in parallel.

 # GrADS